Calvin16102/Discord-Bot-can-manage-messages/README.md

 1. Make a new bot in Discord developer portal
 2. Name the bot like Safety is our Priority.
 3. upload  the pfp for your new bot
 4. Copy the token after its done. go to link above for specific tutorial.
+The token must not be exposed to public.
 5. Open Replit.com in your browser and create a new repl.
 6. the language will be node.js
 7. Switch the console to shell and type these.